abinit/abinit/doc/tutorial/gwr1.md

 the standard scalar-relativistic table of the [PseudoDojo](https://www.pseudo-dojo.org/).

-For GW calculations, we strongly recommend using NC pseudos from the **stringent table** as these pseudos have closed-shells treated as valence states and this is important for a correct description of the matrix elements of the exchange part of the self-energy [[cite:Setten2018]].
+For GW calculations, we strongly recommend using NC pseudos from the **stringent table** as these pseudos have closed-shells treated as valence states.
+This is important for a correct description of the matrix elements of the exchange part of the self-energy that are rather sensitive to the overlap between the wavefunctions [[cite:Setten2018]].
 In the special case of silicon, there is no difference between the standard version and the stringent version of the pseudo, but if we consider e.g. Ga, you will notice that the stringent version includes all the 3spd states in valence besides the outermost 4sp electrons whereas the standard pseudo for Ga designed for GS calculations includes only the 3d states.